amcolash/ScaleIoT/README.md

 First, install with `sudo apt-get install nginx`.
 Then, to change the deafult location for the server, do `sudo vim /etc/nginx/sites-available/default` (substitute for your favorite editor).
 On the line `root /var/www/html`, just edit the path to the root directory of the project.

 Finally, you will need to install dependencies for the web page.
 I used bower in this case.
-You might need to install that and nodejs, check out AdaFruit's wonderful [tutorial](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js) and simple setup for node (on pi 1 + 2, pi 3 just do `sudo apt-get install node`).
+You might need to install that and nodejs, check out AdaFruit's wonderful [tutorial](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js) and simple setup for node (on pi 1 + 2, pi 3 just do `sudo apt-get install node-js`).
 ```
 npm install -g bower
 bower install